SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

         .setText(command.getText())
         .vBuild();
 ```
-The event is posted to the `EventBus` and delivered to the subscribers by the framework
+<p class="note">The event is posted to the `EventBus` and delivered to the subscribers by
-automatically.
-You don't need to write any code for this.
+the framework automatically.
+You don't need to write any code for this.</p>

+Now, let's see how the `Console` Process Manager is exposed to the outer world.

+## Assembling the Hello Context

 <p class="lead">To be continued...</p>